-Vestibular, Balance, Vertigo & Dizziness Rehabilitation
+Vestibular, Balance, Vertigo, Tinnitus & Dizziness Rehabilitation in Victoria

 The vestibular system includes the parts of the inner ear (the organs of balance), the pathways that lead to the brain, and the brain itself that help control balance and eye movements.
 If the system is damaged by disease, aging, or injury, vestibular disorders or balance difficulties can result.

 What are symptoms of a Vestibular problem?

 The numbers of symptoms associated with vestibular dysfunctions are as varied as the number of causes.
 Some of the typical symptoms include: